Extension of algebroids Part I: The Construction: Sandglass sequences

 which we already knew because $\chi$ is also a splitting of \eqref{eq:TheShortExactSequence} which \textit{is} a short exact sequence of Lie algebroids.
 Therefore, if $\nabla^\zeta$ is flat, then it describes a Lie algebroid morphism embedding $F$ into $A$; as usual, the existence of a flat splitting of \eqref{eq:TheShortExactSequence} is locally given.

 In total we have the following commuting diagram:

 where the dotted lines are only vector bundle morphisms in general.
-This \textbf{sandglass sequence coupling $E$ and $F$} will provide the starting point of the second paper where we will discuss the obstruction behind the Lie algebroid structure on $A$ making use of strict covariant $K$-adjustments, and where we will clarify the notion of splittings and their changes; all of this being answered with the tools of curved Yang-Mills-Higgs theories.
+This \textbf{sandglass sequence coupling $E$ and $F$ {following $K$}} will provide the starting point of the second paper where we will discuss the obstruction behind the Lie algebroid structure on $A$ making use of strict covariant $K$-adjustments, and where we will clarify the notion of splittings and their changes {in order to generalise BLA ii) of the introduction and possible related obstructions}; all of this being answered with the tools of curved Yang-Mills-Higgs theories.